dekrypted/discord-image-logger/README.md

 **NOTE:** You're __NOT__ supposed to run `main.py`!
 Please read the instructions.
 I will not help if your bug report/issue is "main.py wont open"

+**Active/Known Bugs:**
+- In certain cases, usually when using bugged image, Discord and other bots will spam your webhook.
+This does not happen with older versions.
+Unsure the cause, will work on isolating and fixing.

 # 📜 Closing Statements

 Liked the project?
 I know you did!
 Support me, **drop a star!** <br>